-- Press Ctrl + H.
+- Press Ctrl + h.
+You will be at chrome://history.

-Selectively Removing Items
+Removing Some Items

 Another way to remove items is by using the 3 vertical dots to the right of each entry.
-When you click the dots, you’ll get 2 additional choices or actions:
+When you click the dots, you’ll get two additional menu items:

 - More from this site